Version Python notebooks with Git

 Python notebooks for CI/CD

-While the Python file format is great for Git, it also offers pytest integration.
+While the Python file format is great for Git, it also integrates with pytest.
 When the optional pytest dependency is present, marimo runs pytest

 on cells that consist exclusively of test code.
-That means that your tests can ship with your notebook and which you can access easily from CI as well.
+So your tests can ship with your notebook and are easily accessible from CI.

 This integration enables powerful workflows that were difficult or impossible with traditional notebooks: